Neuron segmentation using 3D wavelet integrated encoder-decoder network: Introduction

-To suppress the aliasing among the low-frequency and high-frequency components, Richard \cite{zhang2019making} designs Anti-aliased CNNs by applying low-pass filters before the down-sampling in common Convolutional Neural Networks (CNNs).
-Zou et al \cite{zou2020delving} propose an adaptive content-aware low-pass filtering layer to adapt the varying frequencies in different locations and feature channels.
+To suppress the aliasing among the low-frequency and high-frequency components of the data in deep networks, Richard \citep{zhang2019making} designs Anti-aliased CNNs by applying low-pass filters before the down-sampling in common Convolutional Neural Networks (CNNs).
+Zou et al \citep{zou2020delving} propose an adaptive content-aware low-pass filtering layer to adapt the varying frequencies in different locations and feature channels.
 These works only consider the low-frequency component of input data, which cannot extract and utilize the data details represented by the high-frequency components.
-In \cite{qiufu_2020_CVPR}, the authors integrate discrete wavelet transforms into deep networks to separate the components of data in different frequency intervals.
+In \cite{qiufu_2020_CVPR}, the authors integrate discrete wavelet transforms (DWT) into deep networks to separate the components of data in different frequency intervals.
 They illustrate the usefulness of wavelet transforms in assisting deep networks in extracting robust features, keeping basic object structure, and recovering data details.
-However, the authors only illustrate the application of 2D wavelet integrated deep networks for image classification, and do not analyze or design 3D wavelet integrated deep networks.
-In this paper, we will rewrite 3D DWT/IDWT as general network layers, and design 3D wavelet integrated encoder-decoder networks, to improve the 3D neuron segmentation and reconstruction in the noisy images.